 The Regional Priority Program (RPP) base allocation is equal to the estimated surplus (total estimated revenue above total allocations before the RPP allocation) in any given fiscal year.
-An estimated surplus is projected to occur occurred only twice in all 28 years of the 2035 plan, in FY2008 and 2009.
+An estimated surplus occurred only twice in all 28 years of the 2035 plan; in FY2008 and 2009.